+► Kendriya Sainik Board

-- Director General (Resettlement): It has the main thrust on resettlement, rehabilitation and welfare of ESM.
-DGR is entrusted with the responsibility of preparing retiring/retired service personnel for a second career. - Kendriya Sainik Board: Kendriya Sainik Board (KSB) Sectt is the apex body of Government of India responsible for implementing government policies for welfare of war-widows/ disabled soldiers, Ex-Servicemen and their dependents.
+• Kendriya Sainik Board (KSB) Sectt is the apex body of Government of India responsible for implementing government policies for welfare of war-widows/ disabled soldiers, Ex-Servicemen and their dependents.

-EDUCATION
+▶ Training Programmes

+• DGR is entrusted with the responsibility of preparing retiring/retired service personnel for a second career.
+These resettlement courses are selected with a focus on employability of ESM in Society. (i) Officers' Training, (ii) ESM Training.

+Employment Opportunities

+- ➤ The Central Government has provided for the following reservation for ESM for vacancies in the posts to be filled by direct recruitment: (a) 10 per cent in Group 'C' posts and 20 per cent in Group 'D' posts. - ➤ The Government has designated Directorate General Resettlement as Nodal agency for the monitoring implementation of reservation policy for ESM.
+Half yearly report for the period ending June 30, 2015 has been compiled based on data received from various organisations.

+➤ Substantial employment for ESM can be generated in the Private/Corporate sector.
+In order to generate awareness and urge these sectors to employ ESM, a National Corporate Conclave was conducted by DGR in August 2014 where the competence of the ESM were presented to Corporate Heads and the Raksha Mantri urged them to open the employment opportunities for ESM.

+Schemes for Self Employment

+- ▶ Coal Transportation Schemes and Tipper Attachment - ► Company Owned Company Operated Retail Outlets - Gopaljee Dairy and Fresh Farm - Management of CNG Stations by ESM in NCR - ▶ Allotment of Army Surplus Class V 'B' Vehicles - ➤ Oil Product Agencies Scheme

+10 Education

+Education

-Education plays important role in Human resources development.
-It also plays a significant and remedial rolein balancing the socio-economic fabric of the country.
-Citizens of India are most valuable resource.
+- ► Education plays important role in Human resources development.
+It also plays a significant and remedial role in balancing the socio-economic fabric of the country. - ➤ Citizens of India are most valuable resource.
 1.35 billion-strong nation needs the nurture and care in the form of basic education to achieve a better quality of life.
-This can be achieved by building strong foundations in education.

-Good quality education is the foundation of new discoveries, new knowledge, innovation and entrepreneurship that trigger growth and prosperity of the individual as well as that of a nation.
-For this, we need to make our curriculum and pedagogy relevant to the needs of our society and economy and nurture qualities of problem solving and creative thinking, learning-by-doing, greater engagement with the live context, and confident self-expression from a young age.

-To lay emphasis on the educational development of students of weaker sections of the society, a number of innovative initiatives have been taken by the ministry such as:

-- i) Setting up of national monitoring committee on minorities; - ii) Setting up of national monitoring committee for education of SCs, STs and persons with disabilities; - iii) Student support initiatives such as National Means-cum-Merit Scholarship Scheme (NMMSS), National Scheme of Incentive to Girls for Secondary Education (NSIGSE), Special Scholarship Scheme for Jammu and Kashmir, Scheme of Interest Subsidy on educational loans; - iv) Regulations on prevention of discrimination and establishment of ombudsman; and - v) Development of an anti-ragging web portal.

-Currently, the Ministry of Human Resource Development works through two departments: Department of School Education and Literacy, and Department of Higher Education.
+This can be achieved by building strong foundations in education. - ► Good quality education is the foundation of new discoveries, new knowledge, innovation and entrepreneurship that trigger growth and prosperity of the individual as well as that of a nation. - ► For this, we need to make our curriculum and pedagogy relevant to the needs of our society and economy and nurture qualities of problem solving and creative thinking, learning-by-doing, greater engagement with the live context, and confident self-expression from a young age. - ➤ To lay emphasis on the educational development of students of weaker sections of the society, a number of innovative initiatives have been taken by the ministry such as: - Setting up of national monitoring committee on minorities; - Setting up of national monitoring committee for education of SCs, STs and persons with disabilities; - Student support initiatives such as National Means-cum-Merit Scholarship Scheme (NMMSS), National Scheme of Incentive to Girls for Secondary Education (NSIGSE), Special Scholarship Scheme for Jammu and Kashmir, Scheme of Interest Subsidy on educational loans; - Regulations on prevention of discrimination and establishment of ombudsman; and - Development of an anti-ragging web portal. - Currently, the Ministry of Human Resource Development works through two departments: Department of School Education and Literacy and Department of Higher Education.

-Government Initiatives in Education Sector
+Right of Children to Free and Compulsory Education and Sarva Shiksha Abhiyan